Today's Thursday • 11 mins read

 So, amor fati philosophy is not love at first sight, but rather a slow love that must deepen before you can see its entire beauty.

-What is amor fati meaning?
-Amor fati (pronounced aa-more faa-tee) is a Latin phrase that translates as “love of fate;” amor meaning to love, and fati meaning fate.
-Merriam-Webster defines amor fati as the love of fate: welcoming of all life’s experiences as good.
+Amor fati (pronounced aa-more faa-tee) is a Latin phrase that translates as “love of fate,” amor meaning “to love” and fati meaning “fate.”
+Amor fati is welcoming of all life’s experiences as good.

 How To Practice Amor Fati As A Modern Stoic